HedvigInsurance/code-test/README.md

 * `postalCode (string)` - the postal code of the home, like "11135"
 * `startDate (date)` - the day this policy begins

-The system should then calculate a monthly `premium` associated with the policy.
-You can choose whichever premium calculation strategy you wish — the sky is the limit!

 #### Insurance timeline

 Typically, insurances can be updated by the policyholder with a new `startDate` and updated information — creating